MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_jsondelegate.md

 parse value as json document.

-**Returns**: A delegate response which either contains a pointer to a json document of the parsed data, or an exception.
+**Returns**: A delegate response which either contains a pointer to a json document of the parsed data, or an exception.n.